coreboot/coreboot/Documentation/releases/coreboot-4.18-relnotes.md

 ### Intel Icelake

 Intel Icelake code will be removed with the release 4.19.
-This consists of the Intel Icelake SOC and Intel Icelake RVP mainboard
+This consists of the Intel Icelake SoC and Intel Icelake RVP mainboard.

 Intel Icelake is unmaintained.
-Also, the only user of this platform ever was the CRB board.
-From the looks of it the code never was ready for production as only engineering sample CPUIDs are supported.
+Also, the only user of this platform ever was the Intel CRB (Customer Reference Board).
+From the looks of it the code was never ready for production as only engineering sample CPUIDs are supported.
 This reduces the maintanence overhead for the coreboot project.

 ### Intel Quark